On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: The basic construction

-\hypertarget{HoQ}{} Every quasicategory $Q$ has a homotopy category $\Ho(Q)$, the ordinary category defined as follows.
+\hypertarget{HoQ}{} Every quasicategory $Q$ has a homotopy category $\Ho(Q)$, the 1-category defined as follows.
 The objects of $\Ho(Q)$ are simply the 0-simplices of $Q$.
 For two 0-simplices $q_1,q_2$, temporarily define $Q_{q_1,q_2}\subset Q_1$ to be the set of 1-simplices $f$ with initial vertex $q_1$ and final vertex $q_2$.
 Then the hom-set $\Ho(Q)(q_1,q_2)$ is the quotient of $Q_{q_1,q_2}$ which identifies \emph{homotopic} 1-simplices.
 Here two 1-simplices $f_1,f_2\in Q_{q_1,q_2}$ are said to be homotopic if $f_1,f_2$ are two faces of some 2-simplex in which the third face is both outer and degenerate.
 We have a functor $\Ho:\cat{QCAT}\to\cat{CAT}$ from quasicategories to categories, left adjoint to the nerve $N:\cat{CAT}\to \cat{QCAT}$.
 This follows from the fact that a morphism $f:Q\to R$ of quasicategories preserves the homotopy relation between 1-simplices, so that it descends to a well defined functor $\Ho(f):\Ho(Q)\to \Ho(R)$.
 In fact, $\Ho:\cat{QCat}\to\cat{Cat}$ admits an extension, sometimes denoted $\tau_1$, to all of $\cat{SSet}$, which is still left adjoint to $N$.
 But it is not amenable to computation.

-The fact that quasicategories are the fibrant objects for a Cartesian model structure on $\cat{SSET}$ in which every object is cofibrant (see \cite[2.2.8]{riehl}) implies that $Q^S$ is a quasicategory for every simplicial set $S$ and quasicategory $Q$.
-In particular, quasicategories are enriched over themselves via the usual simplicial exponential $(R^Q)_n=\cat{SSET}(Q\times\Delta^n,R)$.
+The fact that the Joyal model structure is Cartesian and has the quasicategories as its the fibrant objects implies (see \cite[2.2.8]{riehl}) that $Q^S$ is a quasicategory for every simplicial set $S$ and quasicategory $Q$.
+In particular, the category of quasicategories is enriched over itself via the usual simplicial exponential

 It is immediately checked that the homotopy category functor $\Ho$ preserves finite products, so that by change of enrichment we get finally \emph{the 2-category of quasicategories}, $\twocat{QCAT}.$ Its objects are quasicategories, and for quasicategories $Q,R,$ the hom-category~$\twocat{QCAT}(Q,R)$ is simply the homotopy category $\Ho(R^Q)$ of the hom-quasicategory~$R^Q$.
 This permits the following tautological definition of equivalence of quasicategories.

 \begin{definition} An equivalence of quasicategories is an equivalence in~$\twocat{QCAT}$. \end{definition}

 \begin{remark} Thus an equivalence of quasicategories is a pair of maps $f:Q\leftrightarrows R:g$ together with two homotopy classes $a=[\a],b=[\b]$ of morphisms $\a:Q\to Q^{\Delta^1}, \b:R\to R^{\Delta^1}$, with endpoints $gf$ and $\id_Q$, respectively, $fg$ and $\id_R$, such that $a$ is an isomorphism in $\Ho(Q^Q)$, as is $b$ in $\Ho(R^R)$.
 We can make the definition yet more explicit by noting that, for each $q\in Q_0$, the map $\a$ sends $q$ to some $\a(q)\in Q_1$, and recalling that the invertibility of $a$ is equivalent to that of each homotopy class $[\a(q)]$, as explicated for instance in the statement below: \end{remark}